Navy Federal International Wire Transfer: Fees, Rates and Transfer Time 2023

 Can the transfers be sped up?

 Navy Federal doesn’t have an express payment service which can get your money moving faster.
-If you need to make an urgent payment, an alternative provider may make a better choice.

 Need a faster alternative?

 Specialist international payment services can often provide a faster service compared to regular banks and credit unions.
 Let’s take a look at a few alternative options.

 - Wise: payments can be instant – most arrive in 24 hours or less

 - TorFX: same day for major currencies, 2 working days for exotic currencies